 Custom Designer Vinyl Toys, Paper Toys & Plush Toys

 Earlier this month toy custom artist Kat Brunnegraff had her Black Hole custom featured on our blog here at Custom Toy Lab.
 This time she’s back with a tutorial for us showing exactly how she makes her customs from start to finish.
-If you’re curious about just how she achieves her night-style looking customs that she’s known for, you’ll definitely wanted to read this tutorial.
+If you’re curious about just how she achieves her night-style looking customs that she’s known for, what is ed you’ll definitely wanted to read this tutorial.

 Sometimes on their journeys Night Walkers get lost in unfamiliar skies.
 Similar to a chameleon a Night Walker will change it’s colors to match it’s surroundings.
 This particular Night Walker got lost somewhere near the Horse Head Nebula and turned red!

 – A MadL toy (a blank or already purchased one)

 – Hair dryer (for removing the head from the body)